Deashar/2020-08-17-git-nbusse/README.md

 - `git remote add origin <url>`: adds URL with the name origin
 - `git push origin master`: pushes master branch to the origin remote
 - `git pull origin master`: pulls the master branch from origin to local computer

+- You can make changes to different parts of a file and it will be combined automatically